brjdenis/pyqaserver/README.md

 QAserver contains little original code, just enough to connect Pylinac and Orthanc.
 Some dependencies are included in the distribution of QAserver, other dependencies must be installed separately.

 What is the point of this project?
-I don't know.
+Well, it started as an experiment.
+I wanted to do the Winston-Lutz test on an Elekta linac a couple of years ago, but didn't have the faintest idea how to do it.
+I stumbled upon Pylinac and learned a lot from it.
+So I put all the modules that I use into the web interface...
 I have too much time and not enough life.

 # Download